AndrewJGregory/Procify/README.md

 ## Notable Features

+* Simultaneous search of all playlists, songs, artists, and albums.
+* Volume control of a playing song.
+* Seeking a playing song.
+* Playlist CRUD

 ### Conditional Fetching of Data

 To keep React components presentational, data was fetched and stored in the Redux store by the parent component.
 Here is the parent component: